ExtendRealityLtd/VRTK/README.md

 The Interactable Object script is attached to any game object that is required to be interacted with (e.g. via the controllers).

-It currently has states to determine if the object can be grabbed and whether the object is currently grabbed.
+It currently has states to determine if the object:

+  * Can be grabbed
+  * Is currently being grabbed
+  * Can be used
+  * Is currently being used

 It also allows for a highlight colour to change the object to when the controller touches it (it resets the colour on untouch).
 This